Eparchy of Kyiv (Orthodox Church of Ukraine): History

 The eparchy claims to trace its heritage to the original eparchy of "Kiev and all Rus'" that dates back to the establishment of the Old Russian (Ruthenian) Church under the jurisdiction of the Ecumenical Patriarchate of Constantinople.
 The Ruthenian archdiocese of Kiev is first mentioned in 891, as the 60th by rank of honor in the list of departments subordinate to the Patriarch of Constantinople, and 61st in the charter of Emperor Leo (886-911).
 From its beginnings, the eparchy was the central or primatial diocese of the metropolis, which also included a number of other dioceses that were created after the baptism of Kievan Rus' during the rule of Great Prince Vladimir in 988.

 In reality, the eparchy's history starts with the Metropolis of Kiev, Galicia and all Ruthenia which was erected in 1620 and was absorbed by Moscow in 1722, or, as the Russian Orthodox Church would have it, was "transferred" from the ecclesiastical jurisdiction of Ecumenical Patriarchate of Constantinople to the Patriarchate of Moscow.

 In the early 18th century, the metropolis was demoted to the rank of an archbishopric during the rule of Tsar Peter I. This lasted until the middle of the century, when the decree of Empress Elizabeth Petrovna elevated it once again to the rank of metropolis.
-In the 17th and 18th centuries, the diocese of Kyiv consisted of two parts: one on either bank of the Dnieper River, each of which were subsequently ceded to the provinces of Chernihiv and Poltava.
+In the 17th and 18th centuries, the diocese of Kyiv consisted of two parts: one on either bank of the Dnieper River, each of which was subsequently ceded to the provinces of Chernihiv and Poltava.

-Since 1918, according to the decision of the All-Russian Church Council of 1917-1918, the bishops of Kyiv are once again the heads of not only the diocese of Kyiv, but of an autonomous Church within the borders of Ukraine.
+Since 1918, according to the decision of the All-Russian Church Council of 1917-1918, the bishops of Kyiv were once again the heads of not only the diocese of Kyiv, but of an autonomous Church within the borders of Ukraine.
 After its liquidation by order of Patriarch Tikhon, the Ukrainian Exarchate was established.
 The Bishops' Council of the Russian Orthodox Church, 25-27 October 1990, established the autonomous and self-governing Ukrainian Orthodox Church, with the Diocese of Kyiv as its primatial diocese.

-From 2009 to 2013, the eparchy was split between right-bank (Pereyaslav-Khmelnytskyi) and left-bank (Kyiv and the all Ukraine).
-In 2013, the division changed with the eparchy covering Kyiv Oblast being headed by the bishop of Pereyaslav and Bila Tserkva and the City of Kyiv being headed by the Metropolitan of Kyiv and the all Ukraine.
+From 2009 to 2013, the eparchy was split between right-bank (Pereyaslav-Khmelnytskyi) and left-bank (Kyiv and all Ukraine) portions of Kyiv Oblast.
+In 2013, the division changed with the eparchy covering Kyiv Oblast being headed by the bishop of Pereyaslav and Bila Tserkva, and the City of Kyiv being headed by the Metropolitan of Kyiv and all Ukraine.

 During the unification of the Orthodox Church of Ukraine and its reorganization in 2019, the eparchy was merged again, also including the eparchy of Kyiv of the Ukrainian Autocephalous Orthodox Church.
 The mother church of the Ukrainian Autocephalous Orthodox Church St. Andrew's Church was reserved as a stauropegion church of the Ecumenical Patriarchate of Constantinople since the original see in the Kyiv-Pechersk Lavra is still held by the Russian Orthodox Church.

+In 2023, a separate Eparchy of Vyshhorod was created within Vyshhorod Raion, Kyiv Oblast (northern portion).
+In 2024, another Eparchy of Bila Tserkva was created within Bila Tserkva Raion (southern portion).